-Mohamed regularly acts as counsel and arbitrator in a broad range of complex and transnational disputes in various sectors including real estate, construction, oil and gas, IT, hotels and tourism and banking.
+Mohamed has more than 19 years’ experience working in the Middle East.
+He regularly acts as counsel and arbitrator in a broad range of complex and transnational disputes in various sectors including real estate, construction, oil and gas, IT, hotels and tourism and banking.
 He has specific expertise in engineering and general construction disputes.

-Mohamed has been involved in court litigations in numerous jurisdictions primarily in the UAE (including DIFC), Qatar, Saudi Arabia and Egypt, as well as in the UK.
+Mohamed has been involved in court litigations in numerous jurisdictions primarily in the UAE (including DIFC), Qatar, Saudi Arabia and Egypt, as well as in the UK, Ireland and Australia.

 He has handled cases under most of the major arbitration rules, including ICC, LCIA, DIAC, CRCICA, and UNCITRAL.
-He has sat as sole arbitrator on more than 12 cases in Dubai.
+He has sat as sole arbitrator, co-arbitrator or chairman on more than 40 cases in the UAE, and Egypt.

 Mohamed is a well-known litigator in the Middle East and has been recognised by a number of industry publications including Legal 500 and Chambers.